Nominations for the Hartman Fellowship for Hillel Professionals are now open!

 - The program is open to campus professionals in senior positions in their local communities: directors, assistant directors, rabbis, and educators.

-- Applicants must have a meaningful degree of familiarity with Israel, its history and current realities, and the North American Jewish community’s relationship with Israel.
+- Candidates must have a meaningful degree of familiarity with Israel, its history and current realities, and the North American Jewish community’s relationship with Israel.
 Previous time spent living in Israel is strongly preferred.

 Cohort VII, Hartman Fellowship for Hillel Professionals